Friday, June 30, 2023

 Petitions claim that Yue has undermined RNC Chairs in the past, including supporting a challenge to current RNC chair Ronna McDaniel.
 There are also questions of "loyalty" which seems based on the fact that he was born in China.
 Yue, who has been in office for six terms, claims that he is being targeted because of his support for Donald Trump.
 One of the supporters of the recall effort, fellow RNC National Committee Member Tracy Honl, voted for McDaniel and notes that she is also a Trump supporter.

-Oregon: Two Gervais City Councilor facing June 20 recall vote
+Oregon: Two Gervais City Councilors facing June 20 recall vote (Update: They both lost)

 Gervais City Councilors Pam Foreman and Mickey Waegner are facing a June 20 recall vote over complaints about oversight.